LukeStock22/FL24-CSE437-Project-LL/README.md

 # TODO
 - Once you send a friend request, change "Add Friend" button to "Pending" and disable ability to press button
+- Add more filter options to matching section
+- Default filters for proficient language and learning language based on currnet users languages
+- Transfer messaging over to Socket.io

 # TAILWIND